Simhyeon/gdmarp/docs/macro.md

 **Random text macro**

 While this is not so complete as a lorem ipsum generator.
-It is enough test a text occupied situation.
+It is enough to test a text occupied situation.

 Before
 ```